NnajiChimuanya/Lendsqr/README.md

         pages\            -> contains the different pages
         styles\           -> contains all styles
-        svgs\             -> contains all the svg components used
+        svgs\             -> contains all the svg components used context\          -> contains the implementation of the global state and the reducer function

 # Getting Started with Lendsqr app